Tyrus Thompson

 Tyrus Thompson (born November 17, 1991) is an American former professional football offensive tackle.
 He played college football at Oklahoma.
 He was selected by the Minnesota Vikings in the sixth round of the 2015 NFL draft.

 Early life

 Thompson attended Pflugerville High School in Pflugerville, Texas, where he was a two-sport star in both football and track.
 He was regarded as a four-star recruit and was ranked as the No. 18 offensive tackle in the nation by Scout.com, Rivals.com and ESPN.com.
 Overall, he was considered the No. 164 overall player by Rivals and No. 133 by PrepStar.
 Also a standout in track & field, Thompson was one of the state's top performers in the throwing events with personal-bests of 16.96 meters (55–6.25) in the shot put and 42.58 meters (139–7) in the discus.

 College career

 Thompson attended the University of Oklahoma and played college football under head coach Bob Stoops.

+Thompson played offensive tackle for the Oklahoma Sooners from 2010 to 2014.
+After redshirting during his first season, he appeared in five games as an offensive tackle in 2011.

+As a sophomore in 2012, Thompson appeared in all thirteen games and made five starts, splitting time with Lane Johnson.
+He started games at both left and right offensive tackle.

+He became Oklahoma’s primary left offensive tackle the following season, starting 11 of 13 games in 2013, missing two games due to an injury.

+Thompson returned as the Sooners’ starting left tackle for his senior season in 2014 and started all 13 games.
+Following the season, he was named first-team All-Big 12 by the conference’s coaches, ESPN, and Fox Sports.
+He also received second-team All-Big 12 honors from the Associated Press, Athlon Sports, and Phil Steele.

+Over His final three collegiate seasons, Thompson appeared in 39 games and made 29 starts, primarily at left offensive tackle.